 - Fill-in for veterinary assistants when necessary.

 - Rotate into Lead Tech role periodically.
-As Lead Tech, responsible for ensuring the completion of daily duties listed on daily checklist.
+As Lead Tech, individuals are responsible for ensuring the completion of daily duties listed on daily checklist.

 - Triage all patients as they are checked in.
 Report health concerns to attending veterinarian.